ReferenceType/StandardNetworkLibrary/README.md

 Hello I'm the server I got your message
 ```
 # Benchmarks
 Benchmarks are executed in personal laptop with i7 8750H.
+This section will be updated.
 ## TCP ByteMessage Server
 TCP Byte Message Server- Client are sending and receiving byte messages identified by 4 byte header.
 Benchmark is done by parallely requesting to the server by N clients with M Messages, and getting a response for each message.